 - Use non-verbal communication professionally

 Trevor Flynn is Director of Drawing at Work and founder of The Drawing Gym.
-He teaches drawing at the Engineering Department at University College London and runs the architectural and spatial drawing module of the Architectural Association foundation course.
-Trevor is a visiting lecturer at the School of Architecture at Bath University and is a drawing instructor in several architectural and engineering offices, including Arup, Foster and Partners, Ramboll, AKT, Atkins and Expedition Engineering.
+He teaches drawing at University College London and runs the architectural and spatial drawing module of the Architectural Association foundation course.
+Trevor is a visiting lecturer at the School of Architecture at the University of Bath and is a drawing instructor in several architectural and engineering offices.

 Qualified engineers and engineering graduates seeking to build skills in preparation for their chartership exam.
 Previous attendees have also included product designers, architects and set designers in search of skills to help visualise 2d and 3d spatial concepts.